-The above proposed revisions will require that LEMC Title 17 (Zoning) be revised in order to change existing cross-references to reflect the new numbering that are part of the proposed revisions.
-These "clean-up" revisions also standardize the wording of provisions that are found in multiple zones, but currently have slightly different wording.
+The above proposed revisions will require that LEMC Title 17 (Zoning) be revised to change existing cross-references to reflect the new numbering that is part of the proposed revisions.
+These "clean-up" revisions also standardize wording of repeated provisions that are found in multiple zones, but currently have slightly different wording.
 Additionally, the conditional use permit requirements for condominiums and condominium conversion and for large family day care homes are being eliminated.
-These changes implement language contained in the above-described proposed amendments.
+These changes implement language contained in the above-described amendments.